MTI Eligibility Requirements

 - not be in default on any student loan nor owe a refund or repayment on any state or federal grant;

-- comply with federal Selective Service registration requirements;
+- comply with federal Selective Service registration requirements (see the Note at the top of this section for possible exceptions);

 - meet the satisfactory academic progress standards at the school;